nutanixdev/calm-dsl-lab-devmktg/index.rst

 To successfully complete this app lab, you will need the following things.

 - A laptop or PC capable of running an Ubuntu Linux 20.04 VM (see next point)
 - An Ubuntu Linux 20.04 VM (Server or Desktop).
 Because of the advanced nature of this lab, the deployment of an Ubuntu VM is not covered in this content.
-It is suggested that free virtualisation software such as [VirtualBox](https://www.virtualbox.org/) is used.
+A complete guide for deploying Ubuntu Linux 20.04 on VirtualBox is available at [WikiHow](https://www.wikihow.com/Install-Ubuntu-on-VirtualBox).
 - An internet connection for installing required software
 - A connection to a Prism Central instance running Nutanix Calm 2.9.7 or later